 Some wonder if it is possible for sin to start again in God’s Universe after the final judgment.
 What does the Bible say about that?
 The Lord assures His children that after the final judgment and the eradication of sinners, the devil and his angels, sin will never be manifest again in the Universe.
 The Lord promised, “Affliction shall not rise up the second time” (Nahum 1:9).

-But the death of the Son of God revealed the Father’s matchless love.
+The death of the Son of God revealed the Father’s matchless love.
 Christ received the penalty of man’s sin.
-And man was free to accept the righteousness of Christ and live a life of victory over sin as Christ did (1 John 4:4).
-Thus, the Father justifies all who believe and walk in the footsteps of Christ (Romans 3:26).
+And man was free to accept God’s righteousness and live a life of victory over sin as Christ did (1 John 4:4).
+Thus, the Father justifies all who believe and walk in the footsteps of His Son (Romans 3:26).

 But it was not merely to accomplish the redemption of mankind that Christ died (John 316).
 He also came to “magnify the law” and to “make it honorable” (Isaiah 42:21).
 Further, it was not for the world only to see but it was to show all the worlds in the universe that God’s law is unchangeable.
 Could its claims have been set aside, then the Son of God need not have given up His life to atone for its disobedience (Matthew 5:17,18).